 Do I need to take the Fit Guide Quiz before ordering?

-No. You can order directly from the MODEL T page.
-If you prefer a guided start, take the Fit Guide Quiz for a personalized introduction.
+No. You can order directly from the MODEL T page or take the Fit Guide Quiz for a guided introduction.

 How long does it take?

-Most pairs ship within 4 to 6 weeks after your virtual consultation.
+Most pairs ship within four to six weeks after your virtual consultation.
 Read How Custom-Fit Shoes Work for details.

 What benefits should I expect on long days?

-Better posture, reduced strain, and consistent comfort during long days, travel, and meetings.
+Improved posture, reduced strain, and steady comfort during long meetings, flights, and commutes.
 Learn more in Walking and Executive Performance.

 Is my data secure?